turulomio/pydicts/README.md

 ## CHANGELOG

+### 0.11.0 (2023-12-13)
+- Added in casts ignore_exceptions parameter in all methods
+- Added a lot of tests.
+Test coverage is now 73%.
+- Added more stability to casts

 ### 0.10.0 (2023-12-08)
 - Improving str2decimal conversions.
 Changed type parameter to decimal_separator.
 - Added Percentage and Currency classes to manage this objects